nbg007/react/README.md

 * __public__
     * Files served to the client like index.html, bundled javascript and some fonts.
 Although I could clean up this a bit.

+* __tests__
+    * Wrote the tests only for actions, reducers and selectors as components are presentational. (also due to time constraints, I was not able to get react tests working with components that are powered by redux).